What happens when you dial 112?

 If the Emergency Operator is busy, your call may go into a queue and you will hear a message telling you the operator is busy.
 PLEASE DO NOT HANG UP.
 If you hang up and re-dial you will just go to the back of the queue.
 Your call will be answered as quickly as possible and it is very unusual for callers to have to wait more than a few seconds to get answered.

 There may be some incidences (for example road traffic accidents) where more than one Emergency Service is required.
-It is recommended that you make a judgment on which service is required by calling 112 (or 999) and request this service.
-Once the Emergency Service operator is made aware of the need for multiple Emergency Services to attend, there is a procedure in place for alerting the other services to attend at the scene of the incident.
-There is no need to make calls to each Emergency Service one call is sufficient but make sure you advise the Emergency Service operator of the need for other Emergency Services also.
+It is recommended that you make a judgment on which service is required by calling 112 or 999 and request this service.
+Once the Emergency Operator is made aware of the need for multiple Emergency Services to attend, there is a procedure in place for alerting the other services to attend the scene of the incident.
+There is no need to make calls to each Emergency Service one call is sufficient but make sure you advise the Emergency Operator of the need for other Emergency Services also.

 One of the most important pieces of information needed is your location or the location of the incident.
 In some cases, the Emergency Service may know your location but don’t presume this is the case.
 It is quite possible that the incident is different to the callers location and so due care needs to be taken by the Emergency Service.